Paklock/HackRF1/Dissecting-the-Temperature-logger.md

 ## MAX2837 Temperature Sensor "redefined"

-The sensor returns the temperature difference between ambient temperature and MAX2837 temperature!
+Apparently, the sensor returns the temperature difference between ambient temperature and MAX2837 temperature!

 * Which could only be positive.
 * Which would be **at most**, 60ºC over ambient temperature (all things considered).